RooBarsic/Azula/README.md

-# Azula - SQL to MongoDB shell converter
+# Azula - SQL to MongoDB command line commands converter

 **At the input, the converter receives an SQL query and issues the corresponding MongoDB query.**